“I have learned how to control my feelings better. RULER has helped me to think more positive things in life. It has made me a kinder person.”

 Mission and Vision

-This new collaboration is designed to help Bridgeport, Connecticut public schools implement and integrate a social-emotional learning program called RULER that was developed by the Yale Center for Emotional Intelligence.
+This new collaboration between the Bridgeport Public Schools and Yale University is designed to help the school district implement and integrate a social-emotional learning program called RULER that was developed by the Yale Center for Emotional Intelligence.

 The Yale Center for Emotional Intelligence uses the power of emotions to create a more effective and compassionate society.
 The Center conducts research and teaches people of all ages how to develop their emotional intelligence.
 They do this work because the well-being and sustainability of our society depends on each of us using our emotions intelligently.